mohamedsalama677/Basics-for-gen-AI/bonus_voice_rag/README.md

 The default RAG generator is Gemini (Option A).
 To point it at Section 4's local Qwen-0.5B FastAPI service instead — closing the loop on all four sections — three changes are needed.
-I chose not to implement this in the submission to keep scope tight, but the design is straightforward:
+I chose not to implement this in the current build to keep scope tight, but the design is straightforward:

 1. **Start Section 4's container** in a separate terminal:
    ```